-The room is essentially a sleep sanctuary, adjacent to the showroom.
-The space is totally private and void of salespeople and other customers, so you can snuggle in and get comfortable.
+The room is essentially a sleep sanctuary adjacent to the showroom.
+The space is private and void of salespeople and other customers, so you can snuggle in and get comfortable.
 Gardner's is the only mattress store in their area that offers such an experience.

-In fact, I have never heard of any other mattress company offering such a service.
-You make an appointment, pay a \$50 deposit, and spend time in the Gardner's showroom with one of their sleep consultants.
+I have never heard of any other mattress company offering such a service.
+You make an appointment, pay a \$50 deposit, and spend time in Gardner's showroom with one of their sleep consultants.

-The consultant helps you narrow your mattress options down to the one you feel best suits your sleep needs.
+The consultant helps you narrow your mattress options to the one you feel best suits your sleep needs.
 Their team encases your mattress in a proper allergy- and bedbug-proof zippered cover and tops it off with extremely high-quality, fresh sheets and pillowcases, all for you.

 Once you enter this Dream Room, you quite literally take a nap.
 This is your opportunity to "try before you buy."
-The proprietors encourage you to bring a good book and simply relax.
+The proprietors encourage you to bring a good book and relax.
 For couples, they encourage cuddling, although they ask that the bedroom activity stop there; out of respect for the room and future sleepers.

-You can even bring pyjamas and your own pillow and sheets if you want.
+You can even bring pyjamas and your pillow and sheets if you want.
 This is a very creative example of the lengths that a business can go to in presenting its product.

 For them, every sale is well worth it.
-Gardner's average mattress costs around \$4,000 and prices go up to a staggering \$18,000.
+Gardner's average mattress costs around \$4,000, and prices go up to a staggering \$18,000.
 How do they do that?
 What they have created in their business is a sleeping experience, not just a price experience.

 By now, their system will sound familiar.
-They know their product, match it up with the client's needs, offer some advice customised to each client, and make a presentation that clearly shows the customer what's in it for them.
+They know their product, match it up with the client's needs, offer customised advice to each client, and make a presentation that clearly shows the customer what's in it for them.

-From here, all they have to do is ask for the business and negotiate a price.
-If you look at their website, I challenge you to find price anywhere.
+From here, they have to ask for the business and negotiate a price.
+If you look at their website, I challenge you to find prices anywhere.

-The dollar signs are simply not there.
-Gardner's whole strategy takes you out of the price war, and into your personal experience.
+The dollar signs are not there.
+Gardner's strategy takes you out of the price war and into your personal experience.

 There are, I am sure, plenty of mattress companies all over that town that sell off the floor at cheaper prices.
-Make no mistake, those stores have a purpose; what they sell and how they sell it is fine.
+Make no mistake; those stores have a purpose; what they sell and how they sell is fine.

-Wouldn't you still want to make the experience a little better and have more chance of building a relationship?
+Wouldn't you still want to improve the experience and have more chances of building a relationship?

-Positioning your business this way tips off the consumer that what you sell might be something special.
+Positioning your business this way tells the consumer what you sell might be special.